theraw/The-World-Is-Yours/README.md

 The **L7 Protection** is the same way which **cloudflare** have that banner "Under Attack" A.K.A Cookie based authorization.
 Most of bots from where attacks will come doesn't support cookies so it will fail to access your site.
 (Test it by yourself to "curl http://yoursite.com" before you activate L7 and after you start L7 so you will understand better.)

 The L7 protection is a good thing for your protection.
 But a very bad thing for your website seo!, As facebook/google/bing and all search engines will not be able to access your website anymore.
 There is a way to allow them but if you have 1 year free time to find all their ips go and try it.
 I've been thinking for a "reverse dns" whitelist but haven't done it so as of now it is like this.

+# Contributors

+Feel free to pull request or do a suggestion..